 - Restart your computer and check if this red screen error appears or not.

 When the system files were broken or corrupted, it may cause the RSOD issue.
-To solve it, you can use System File Checker (SFC) to repair the broken system files.
-Here’s how to run it:
+Here’s how to solve it:

 - On your keyboard, press the Windows logo key and R key at the same time to invoke the Run box.